google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

 <!--
 How many of you heard at least one piece of feedback that you liked and might want to try?
 What was this experience like in one word?

-[Elicit student contributions and respond to them.]

-The most common word that comes up is “fun” -- not painful, not uncomfortable or embarrassing.
-It’s fun because it shows good ideas can come from everyone around you.
+The most common word that comes up is “fun."
+It's not painful, not uncomfortable or embarrassing.
+The most common word students say is fun because it shows good ideas can come from everyone around you.
 They don’t have to be an expert.
 Focusing on the future feels good.
 There’s no need to nitpick ideas from others.
 Just listen and take what you think is useful.
 -->

 # Looking Ahead